Data Engineering Partner Selection: The 2026 Five-Stage Framework

 | Stage 5 | First 90 Days | Onboarded team + first milestone delivered | Project sponsor + vendor PM | 12 weeks |

-Stage 0: The pre-RFP signal scan
+Stage 0: What is the pre-RFP signal scan?

 Eight sources matter most: